 Yeh toh aap jante hi honge ki the art of yoga has its origin in pracheen India.
 Having been mentioned in the Rigveda for the first time, it finds multiple references in the Upanishads as well.
 It is from India that this fitness form travelled to the West and has reached the cult status that it now occupies.
 Unfortunately, it had gradually become a dying art in the last few decades, until Prime Minister Mr Narendra Modi revived it with his persistent initiatives.
-The importance that yoga holds in the global arena is evident from the fact that 21st June of every year is celebrated as International Yoga Day.
+The importance that yoga holds in the global arena is evident from the fact that the 21st of June of every year is celebrated as International Yoga Day.

 Here’s an extensive list of yoga asanas that all you women out there can refer to, to #BeALittleMore conscious of your health (of your body and your mind).